pachyderm/pachyderm/examples/word_count/README.md

-reduce     13 minutes ago 4.62KiB       Output repo for pipeline reduce. map        13 minutes ago 4.495KiB      Output repo for pipeline map. map_build  13 minutes ago 0B scraper    13 minutes ago 103.4KiB      Output repo for pipeline scraper. urls       13 minutes ago 81B
+reduce     13 minutes ago 4.62KiB       Output repo for pipeline reduce. map        13 minutes ago 4.495KiB      Output repo for pipeline map. scraper    13 minutes ago 103.4KiB      Output repo for pipeline scraper. urls       13 minutes ago 81B
 ```
-Again, `map_build` is a by-product of the build pipeline used in the `map` pipeline.
-It does not show in the case where you [use your built image]() on Docker Huh.

 ### ***Step 2*** Now, let's take a closer look at their content
 - Scraper content
     ```shell
     $ pachctl list file scraper@master

     NAME       TYPE SIZE
     /Wikipedia dir  103.4KiB
     ```
     ```shell
     $ pachctl list file scraper@master:/Wikipedia

     NAME                      TYPE SIZE
     /Wikipedia/Main_Page.html file 77.53KiB
     /Wikipedia/Pachyderm.html file 25.88KiB
     ```
-We see that we have retrieved 2 .html pages corresponding to the 2 urls provided.
+We have successfully retrieved 2 .html pages corresponding to the 2 URLs provided.

 - Map content

-    The `map` pipeline counts the number of occurrences of each word it encounters in each of the scraped webpages (see [map.go]()./src/map.go)).
+    The `map` pipeline counts the number of occurrences of each word it encounters in each of the scraped webpages (see [map.go](./src/map.go)).
     The filename for each word is the name of the word itself.

     ```shell